russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 6. 'Trauma and Recovery: The Aftermath of Violence' by Judith Herman

 The book outlines a three-stage model of recovery: safety, remembrance and mourning, and reconnection.
-Herman argues that establishing safety is the first crucial step, as it allows survivors to begin the process of healing without the constant threat of danger.
+Herman argues that establishing safety is the first crucial step, as it enables survivors to initiate the healing process.
 Remembrance and mourning involve confronting and processing traumatic memories, while reconnection focuses on rebuilding relationships and finding a new sense of purpose.

 Similarities between the books: